-For those of us who are really interested in making food as healthy as possible, another issue may arise: a lot of store-bought ingredients for our vegan home-cooked creations are either produced using questionable practices, or contain less-than-healthy components.
-Case in point: carrageenan in some non-dairy milks, or hydrogenated oils in many peanut butter brands.
+If you’re interested in making food as healthy as possible, you’re probably aware that a lot of store-bought ingredients for our vegan home-cooked creations are either produced using questionable practices, or contain less-than-healthy components.

 I’ve done some digging to save you time on searching yourself – so here’s a list of 10 healthy homemade kitchen essentials, BECAUSE HOMEMADE IS ALWAYS BETTER!